 - Goosenecks & Sunset Point (easy 2.5 miles roundtrip)

-Zion National Park is one of the top 10 most visited national parks in the USA with over 5 million visitors last year alone.
-Because of the popularity of the park, they have currently implemented a shuttle system and visitors are not allowed to drive personal vehicles on Zion Canyon Scenic Drive during shuttle operations from May 22 to September 18.
+Arguably one of the most beautiful national parks, Zion National Park is one of the top 10 most visited national parks in the USA with over 5 million visitors last year alone.

-There are a lot of incredible hiking trails in Zion National Park but below are just a few of the most popular ones:
+Zion National Park has some of the best national park hiking trails, but below are just a few of the most popular ones:

 - Angel’s Landing (hard 4.4 miles roundtrip)